 Are you looking for an active role in detecting advanced cyber threats that are the highest concern to the most important commercial companies?
 Instead of letting the attackers come to us, let’s go find them.
 Cyber threats are evolving, and perimeter security and automated protection aren’t enough—it’s time to go threat hunting.

-We’re looking for cybersecurity professionals with experience in Incident Response, Cyber Threat Intelligence, and Detection and Response, who can think like a Cyber attacker to figure out how to circumvent security measures.
-You’ll use your network defense experience and analytical skills to rapidly prototype and build analytics to create data "haystacks" and sift through the false positives to find patterns and indicators.
-Work with our team of Cybersecurity experts to find the adversary in the SIEM’s blind spot and advise clients on ways to close the gaps and harden their network.
-With your technical expertise, you’ll build creative solutions to help your customers meet their toughest challenges.
+We’re looking for cybersecurity professionals with experience in Incident Response, Cyber Threat Intelligence, and Detection and Response, who can think like an adversary.
+This is an opportunity to use your analytical skills and gain network defense experience.
+Learn from our team of cybersecurity experts as you find the adversary in the SIEM’s blind spot to help the top Fortune 500 companies close the gaps and harden their network.
 This is a chance to think differently about cyber defense, use completely new tools and approaches, and develop the next generation of security analytics.
 Let’s outsmart the adversary and protect the most important companies in the commercial space.
 This position is open to remote delivery anywhere within the U.S., to include the District of Columbia.
 Due to the nature of work performed within this facility, U.S. citizenship is required.

 Empower change with us.

 - 4+ years of experience in IT infrastructure

 - 4+ years of experience with operational security including, SOC, incident response, malware analysis, or IDS/IPS analysis

 - Experience working with, analyzing, and manipulating security data

 - Knowledge of threat actors’ tactics, techniques and procedures

 - Knowledge of operating system architecture and security features

 - Knowledge of the relationship among hunt and other security teams